lvtrinh/FYRE/README.md

 | 1.
 The NFC tag will not be read if the tag is placed on or near a metal surface.
 Please place the tag on a non-metal surface when testing |
 | 2.
 If you want to refresh data across multiple devices, you must log out and then log back in to see the receipt added from the other device |

-#### Notes
-Please do not remove the fyretest1@gmail.com account.
-The salt in the database in real iterations would be hidden.
-We didn't get the time to move to a newer schema.

 ##### Contact Info
 | Name | Role |
 | --- | --- |